lukasgunschera/lukasWebsite/content/authors/admin/_index.md

     icon_pack: fas
     link: https://bsky.app/profile/lukasgunschera.bsky.social

-  # Link to a PDF of your resume/CV.
+  # Curriculum Vitae
   - icon: cv
     icon_pack: ai
     link: uploads/resume.pdf

-# Enter email to display Gravatar
+# Gravatar
 email: "l.gunschera@outlook.com"

-# Highlight the author in author lists? (true/false)
+# Highlight author
 highlight_name: true
 ---

 I am a PhD student at the MRC Cognition and Brain Sciences Unit at the University of Cambridge.
-I am particularly interested in the cognitive and social mechanisms that underlie human learning.
-My research examines the (cognitive) processes that shape engagement and outcomes of social media use.
+My research integrates computational modelling with experimental and longitudinal methods to examine the behavioural and neurocognitive mechanisms connecting social media use and mental health outcomes.
+I’m particularly interested in identifying factors that contribute to risk and resilience in digital environments, with special attention to addictive behaviour patterns.
+This work aims to bridge theoretical understanding with practical applications, ultimately informing evidence-based intervention and policy development.
 I have a background in methodology and statistics and focus on conducting open and reproducible research.